An intrinsic nonlinear Ohmic current

+It is seen that the INOC term is an intrinsic contribution in the sense that it is $O(\tau^0)$ and insensitive to the impurity scattering, manifesting as a parallel contribution to the INAHE.
+According to \Eq{INOC-g}, we find that $\sigma^{\alpha\alpha_1\alpha_2}_{\text{INOC}}$ is symmetric in all indices $\alpha$, $\alpha_1$, and $\alpha_2$, in this way it is recognized as the dissipative Ohmic current \cite{10.21468/SciPostPhysCore.5.3.039}.
+Noting that the direction of INOC is not confined to be along the longitudinal direction, but permitted in the transverse direction as well.
+However, the transverse component is not a genuine Hall effect as INAHE.
+For the latter the third-rank conductivity tensor is antisymmetric in two indices, then the current is dissipationless and always perpendicular to electric field, irrespective of how the field is oriented relative to the crystal axes.
+One observes that $\sigma_{\text{INOC}}$ is $\mathcal{T}$-odd \cite{supp}, and the combined symmetry of $\mathcal{T}$ and point group operation such as $\mathcal{PT}$-symmetry is allowed.

-Owing to the $\mathcal{T}$-odd property, the symmetry transformations of $\sigma_{\text{NHT}}$ take the form of
+Owing to the $\mathcal{T}$-odd property, the symmetry transformations of $\sigma_{\text{INOC}}$ take the form of

 where $D$ is the point group operation.
-The $\mathcal{T}$-odd feature of $\sigma_{\text{NHT}}$ attributes to the factor $\eta_{T}$ defined by
+The $\mathcal{T}$-odd feature of $\sigma_{\text{INOC}}$ attributes to the factor $\eta_{T}$ defined by

-By use of \Eq{ge}, the constrains of all 18 generators of MGPs on the in-plane $\sigma_{\text{NHT}}$ tensors are listed in Table \ref{mgp2}.
+By use of \Eq{ge}, the constrains of all 18 generators of MGPs on the in-plane $\sigma_{\text{INOC}}$ tensors are listed in Table \ref{mgp2}.
 Through Table \ref{mgp2}, the MPGs classified by the existence or non-existence of the four contributions of the 2nd-order conductivity tensors can be further deduced, as presented in Table II in Supplementary Material \cite{supp}.
-Among all 122 MPGs, 66 of which allow $\sigma_{\text{NHT}}$.
-Particularly, the MPGs (second row of Table II in Supplementary Material), such as $\bar{3}^\prime \text{m}^\prime$, $\bar{6}$, $6^\prime /\text{m}$, allow $\sigma_{\text{NHT}}$ but forbid both $\sigma_{\text{BCD}}$ and $\sigma_{\text{BCP}}$, leaving $\sigma_{\text{NHT}}$ as the unique transverse 2nd-order response.
-In addition, some MPGs allow both NHT and BCP contributions, enabling a comparison between these two intrinsic contributions.
+Among all 122 MPGs, 66 of which allow $\sigma_{\text{INOC}}$.
+Particularly, the MPGs (second row of Table II in Supplementary Material), such as $\bar{3}^\prime \text{m}^\prime$, $\bar{6}$, $6^\prime /\text{m}$, allow $\sigma_{\text{INOC}}$ but forbid both $\sigma_{\text{BCD}}$ and $\sigma_{\text{INAHE}}$, leaving $\sigma_{\text{INOC}}$ as the unique transverse 2nd-order response.
+In addition, some MPGs allow both INOC and INAHE contributions, enabling a comparison between these two intrinsic contributions.

-{\it{The NHT current in one-dimensional model.}} A prominent feature of the intrinsic NHT nonlinear current is that it allows for a longitudinal response.
+{\it{The intrinsic nonlinear Ohmic current in one-dimensional model.}} A prominent feature of INOC is that it allows an intrinsic longitudinal response.
 To give a deeper understanding, we start with a one-dimensional (1D) toy model.
 The Hamiltonian is written as

 where $\tau$'s and $\sigma$'s are two sets of Pauli matrices. $t_0$, $t_1$, $t_2$ are parameters, $\Delta$ controls the gap, $a$ is the lattice constant, which is set to $a=1\rm{\AA}$.
 The energy dispersion is given as $\varepsilon_{\pm}(k)=t_{0}\sin{(ka)}\pm \sqrt{\Delta^2 + (t_1 - t_2 \cos{(ka)})^2}$, where $+ (-)$ sign corresponds to the conduction (valence) band.
 The first term $t_0\sin{(ka)}$ breaks the reflection symmetry and tilts the band structure, as manifested in \Fig{fig1}(a).